estansifer/a-roguelike-demo/README.md

 ## How to play the game

 To install this game you require GHC (Glasgow Haskell Compiler) and the hscurses library.
 The code was tested on GHC 7.6.3.
+If you do not have hscurses, you can use the command `cabal install hscurses` to install it.

 To install the game, clone this git repository with